-District Development Standards Building Height Maximum 45 feet RESIDENTIAL: Minimum 50 percent; Maximum 65 percent.
-Land Use Mix/Percentage of NON-RESIDENTIAL: 0 percent; Maximum 10 percent (may be Uses (based on gross acreage increased to 15 percent where located along an arterial roadway OPEN SPACE: 35 percent (as defined within Section 5.3.
-Landscaping, Buffering, and Open Space)) of site) Uses As permitted in Section 4.
-Uses Except where otherwise approved during the Planned Additional Standards Development process, setbacks, heights and similar shall be consistent with the standards per the TN district.
-TIER 5.0 acres to TIER 2 TIER 3 10.0 acres 10.1 acres to 25.0 25.1 acres or acres greater RESIDENTIAL DENSITY Up to 5.0 DU/AC Up to 10.0 DU/AC Up to 10.0 DU/ac (DU/ACRE) COMMERCIAL/RETAIL Up to 0.25 FAR Up to 0.50 FAR Up to 0.50 FAR (FLOOR AREA RATIO) HOUSING USE TYPES REQUIRED Note 1 Note 2 2 3 4
+District Development Standards Building Height Maximum 45 feet RESIDENTIAL: Minimur m 50 percent; Maximum n 65 percent.
+Land Use Mix/Percentage of Uses (based on gross acreage of site) lincreased to 15 percent where located along an arterial roadway Landscaping, Buffering, and Open Space)) Uses As permitted in Section 4.
+Uses Additional Standards Except where otherwise approved during the Planned Development process, setbacks, heights and similar shall be consistent with the standards per the TN district.
+TIER 1 5.0 acres to 10.0 acres TIER 2 10.1 acres to 25.0 acres TIER 3 25.1 acres or greater RESIDENTIAL DENSITY (DU/ACRE) Up to 5.0 DU/AC Up to 10.0 DU/AC Up to 10.0 DU/ac COMMERCIAL/RETAIL (FLOOR AREA RATIO) Up to 0.25 FAR Up to 0.50 FAR Up to 0.50 FAR HOUSING USE TYPES REQUIRED Note 1 Note 2 2 3 4 Note 1: No single housing type may exceed 75 pe roomt of the total bevising provided over Tier 1, no loss than 10 no areant of any bayains time may